Oregon beats No. 3 UCLA 84-81 in OT for Altman's 700th win

 After blowing a nine-point lead early in the half, the Ducks maintained a six-point cushion most of the way until the Bruins hit four straight free throws and Clark scored to force overtime.

-UCLA again pumped in fake crowd noise with only families of coaches and players allowed because of surging COVID-19 cases.
+UCLA pumped in fake crowd noise for the second straight game with only 119 relatives of coaches and players allowed in the arena because of surging COVID-19 cases.

+“It didn’t help,” Cronin said of the empty seats, “but I don’t believe in excuses.”

 The Ducks made just two baskets over the final 8:20 of the first half, when they trailed 35-30 at the break.
 UCLA had runs of 12-0 and 9-0 in the first half, when the Bruins led by nine.